Portugal in the Eurovision Song Contest 1976: Before Eurovision

 For the first time, only one singer was chosen to perform all the songs: Carlos do Carmo, a highly respected fado singer, was invited to perform the eight songs, chosen by public contest.

-The voting system was once again changed: for the first time, the public was invited to participate on the choice, casting votes on postcards via post until 3 March.
-On 22 February, the eight compositions were presented to the general public, on RTP1 and on the 23 on RTP2, although the respective authors and composers were not yet known.
-On 7 March and after the votes of the Portuguese people were scrutinized, the eight songs are again presented from 8th to 1st place, where the authors of each theme and the percentage of votes obtained for each song were revealed.
+The voting system was once again changed: for the first time, the public was invited to participate in the choosing of the song, casting votes via postcards until 3 March.
+On 22 February, the eight compositions were presented to the general public, on RTP1 and on the 23rd on RTP2, although the respective authors and composers were not yet known.
+On 7 March, and after the votes of the Portuguese people were scrutinized, the eight songs are again presented from 8th to 1st place, where the authors of each theme and the percentage of votes obtained for each song were revealed.

 At Eurovision

 On the night of the final, Carmo performed 15th in the running order, following Austria and preceding Monaco.
 At the close of the voting the song had received 24 points, coming 12th in the field of 18 competing countries.
 The orchestra during the Portuguese entry was conducted by Thilo Krasmann.